scottyschup/ruby-curriculum/language-basics/classes.md

 end
 ```

+These simple methods manipulate the instance variables.
+Note the
+difference between `@name` and `name`: the first directly accesses the
+instance variable, while the second calls a method that will then
+access that variable for us.
+Different ways to accomplish the same
+thing; but only the `name` method can be used outside the class.

 Because setter and getter methods are so common and tedious, Ruby
 gives us an easy way to define these: